Get the answers to FAQs on student insurance, then compare quotes to find the right deal for you.

 Not always, so make sure you read the terms and conditions of your policy carefully.
 Whether you live in halls of residence or a shared house might also affect your policy, so double check the small print.

-Student policies may include extra benefits such as:
+Dedicated student policies may include extra benefits such as:

-Just make an inventory of the individual items you have in your room and add up their value.
+The easy way is to use our contents calculator... alternatively, just make an inventory of the individual items you have in your room and add up their value.

 This covers the cost of a new replacement item and not the current value of the item which has been lost, damaged or stolen.